A Criminal Defense Attorney and DWI/DUI Lawyer Serving New York.

 Once you have been arrested for a crime in NYC most people will contact NYC criminal lawyers because of a concern of the impact that their case will have on their liberty and their livelihood.
 NYC DUI Lawyers should be able to give you somewhat of an expectation as to the possibilities of your avoiding having a criminal record, based on your case, and the possibility of exposure to serving any jail time, and how much time that might be.

-While every individual case is different, NYC criminal lawyers should be able to extract from you the elements of your alleged criminal conduct that will factor into your exposure to having a criminal record and serving jail time.
+While every individual case is different, NYC dwi lawyers should be able to extract from you the elements of your alleged criminal conduct that will factor into your exposure to having a criminal record and serving jail time.
 The right attorney should be able to discuss with you how to navigate a path to hopefully avoiding any criminal record, or jail time, or even getting your case dismissed or receiving a plea offer that will have you avoid any criminal record and lesson any possible punishment.
-Aaron Wallenstein is a top NYC criminal lawyer that can help you in achieving the best possible results for your case.
+Aaron Wallenstein is a top NYC dwi lawyer that can help you in achieving the best possible results for your case.

 Your criminal attorney should also discuss with you how the county you are arrested in tends to prosecute your type of case.
 Different counties will handle cases differently and maybe harsher than other counties on different crimes in NYC.
 Some counties will offer to plea bargain on certain criminal charges will others will only allow you to plead to only the top charge.